dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-05-12-8-terraform-vsts.md

 - Lets give it a meaningful name - BuildWebInfra - and save it

-- Letw queue a new build
+- Let's queue a new build

 ![](/images/New-IaC-Release-10.png)